ctrl-freaks/freezeframe.js/README.md

 ## v5 - TypeScript

-Freezeframe is now built entirely in TypeScript!
+Freezeframe is now written in / supports TypeScript!
 The library will still support usage in JavaScript, but if your project uses TypeScript, you'll have access to Freezeframe's type definitions, improved input validation, and depending on your IDE/text editor, autocompletion/intellisense.

 To get started using freezeframe 5: